Monster of Florence: Narducci and secret society

 The Perugia Public Prosecutor's Office hypothesized that an unknown body was passed off as the deceased doctor at identification, and no post-mortem was carried out when the body was recovered from the lake.
 In June 2002, the buried body was exhumed and identified as Narducci, after which Mignini postulated a second body switch.
 A post-mortem was carried out, which demonstrated the presence of injuries compatible with strangulation.
 This directly contradicted the death certificate and the original news regarding Narducci's death reporting the causes of death as drowning.
 The Narducci family was investigated for criminal conspiracy and concealment of evidence.
 Furthermore, a friend of Narducci, the lawyer Alfredo Brizioli, was also accused of trying to force the medical examiner to draw up a false opinion on the doctor's death.
 The trial process ended with the complete acquittal sanctioned by the Supreme Court of Cassation.
 In the end, Calamandrei was completely exonerated, and nothing incriminating was found at the time regarding Narducci.
 During the trial, journalist Mario Spezi was arrested by Mignini.
 Spezi had been investigating his own favoured suspect, a son of Salvatore Vinci.
 Mignini claimed he did so to obstruct the investigation into Calamandrei and Narducci's sect, to which he claimed Spezi belonged.
 After international outcry, Spezi was set free, his arrest declared illegal.
 Giuttari and Mignini were indicted for abuse of office.
 GIDES was dissolved, and no active investigation of the Monster of Florence remains.

-In 2018, the esoteric lead, and in particular the direct involvement of Narducci in the murders of the Monster of Florence, resurfaced during the investigation into the disappearance of the Rossella Corazzin in the Belluno area in 1975, as stated in the final draft of the report of the bicameral Anti-Mafia Parliamentary Commission.
+In 2018, the esoteric lead, and in particular the direct involvement of Narducci in the murders of the Monster of Florence, resurfaced during the investigation into the disappearance of Rossella Corazzin in the Belluno area in 1975, as stated in the final draft of the report of the bicameral Anti-Mafia Parliamentary Commission.
 The story originates from some statements by Angelo Izzo, one of the perpetrators of the Circeo massacre.
 The Anti-Mafia Parliamentary Commission stated that the evidential framework collected deserves further investigation.